seanox/spring-webdav/manual/getting-started.md

 ## What is Seanox Spring-WebDAV?
 Seanox Spring WebDAV is a minimal implementation of WebDAV 1 + 2 for integration into a Spring Boot based API.
-The implementation is based on a virtual file system with virtual entities as an abstraction.
-The virtual file system is created strictly via annotations in the managed beans and, like the virtual entities, does not use any physical file structures.
-A user can use the virtual file system created in this way like a network drive and has direct access to a Spring Boot-based API without an additional front end.
+The implementation is based on a virtual file system with virtual entities as abstraction.
+The virtual file system with its entities is created and used exclusively via annotations in the managed beans.
+There are no physical file structures.
+The virtual file system created in this way is then used like a network drive and you have direct access to a Spring Boot-based API without an additional front end.

 ## Features
 - Supported HTTP methods: `OPTIONS`, `PROPFIND`, `HEAD`, `GET`, `LOCK`, `PUT`,